RiceTheDev/badapple/README.md

-## ⚠ ALERT, FRAMES ARE IN .txt, WEIGHTING OVER 100MB ⚠
+## ⚠ ALERT, FRAMES ARE IN .txt, WEIGHTING ABOUT ~100MB AND CAN BE VERY LAGGY ⚠

 # **Bad Apple in Python** <br> <br> How to run